Money can be a painful distraction when illness hits a family.

-Undergoing 10 hours of dialysis every evening while he waited for his health to improve to the point where a transplant could be performed safely made it impossible for Parker to continue working.
+Undergoing 10 hours of dialysis every evening while he waited for his health to improve to be able to undergo a transplant made it impossible for Adam to continue working.

-For Smith there was security.
-Income protection insurance meant Parker’s ill health and the couple’s anxiety about his prognosis was not compounded by this stress.
+But for Elli, there was security.
+Income protection insurance meant Adam’s ill health and the couple’s anxiety about his prognosis was not compounded by this stress.

-"When we came to Australia, Adam’s work set up a policy for him,” Smith says.
+"When we came to Australia, Adam’s work set up a policy for him,” Ellie says.

 "We felt so surprised and lucky.
 We don’t have children but we had our mortgage and all the normal liabilities and expenses people have.
 I managed to keep working for most of the year but it would have been a nightmare for us financially if Adam hadn’t had that cover."

-In October 2016, Parker’s mother travelled to Australia to donate a kidney for her son; the twin operations an all-day affair at The Alfred hospital in Melbourne.
+In October 2016, Adam’s mother travelled to Australia to donate a kidney for her son; the twin operations were an all-day affair at The Alfred hospital in Melbourne.

 Getting back on his feet

-In Parker’s case it was the former.
+In Adam’s case it was good news.
 By March 2017 he had eased back into part-time work and commenced studying towards a diploma in architectural drafting.

 *Based on a personal story told by an ANZ staff member.
 Names have been changed to protect identity.